 The Directed Reading activity (DRA) is a reading comprehension/critical thinking activity for building knowledge part of a reading lesson with either narrative or informational text.
 The DRA method is designed to support students' reading comprehension by guiding them to key points in the text and providing opportunities to discuss its meaning with their classmates.
 This activity can be done with eight to twenty-five students.
 It is possible to do with more, but their opportunities for participation are diminished.
 The method requires a sufficient number of texts for all students to read.
 They also need paper and pencils.
-Therefore, students will be given a narrative text for example, that tells story or texts that convertible into the convertible of the students.
+Therefore, students will be given a narrative text for example, that tells story or texts that convey information (Crawford et.al, 2005: 42).